8i/UnityPlugin_Documentation_RTD/docs/source/Components/HvrShaderSubroutine.rst

 Writing ShaderSubroutines
 ------------------------------------------------------------

 Unlike Unity's ShaderLab shaders, ShaderSubroutines are not automatically converted to work for every BuildTarget.
-ShaderSubroutines must be written for each Grahpics API that the effect needs to work on.
+ShaderSubroutines must be written for each Graphics API that the effect needs to work on.

 The current supported shader languages are GLSL, HLSL and Metal.